All rights reserved for original written material on this website.

 We come round right. (repeat B section)

-All the additional verses to this song elsewhere especially on the web are NOT by any Shakers.
+All the additional verses to this song available elsewhere especially on the Web are NOT by any Shakers.

 The non-Shaker texts should be identified who wrote them.

-Note: the words in the B section contain dance instructions like "bow" and "bend" and "turn, turn."
+Note: the words in the B section of the song have dance instructions like "bow" and "bend" and "turn, turn."

 The dance song was originally intended to be sung at a fast tempo as it is on these two AMRC CDs:

-The Shaker Sister Who First Wrote About The Composer
+The Shaker Sister Who First Wrote About The Shaker Composer

 © photograph by Gail Hall, 1983